 Qualification and education requirements to be a financial planner or wealth manager vary from country to country.

-The UK, for example, has increasingly high minimum requirements to operate as an adviser, but some other countries require no formal qualifications at all – particularly when the advice is for expats.
+The UK, for example, has increasingly high minimum requirements to operate as an adviser, but some countries require no formal qualifications at all – especially when the advice is for expats.

 So be careful here and ask what certifications, qualifications and experience they have to their name.

-That being said, qualifications do not guarantee the adviser is ethical and honest.
+That being said, qualifications do not guarantee the adviser is ethical and honest and that they will be putting your needs first.

-Having qualifications does, however, offer peace of mind that they know something about finance!
+Having qualifications does, however, offer peace of mind that they know something about what they’re doing.

 This can be a useful question, but you need to bear in mind that everybody has different financial planning needs and will be at different points in their financial planning life cycle, so the answer you get might be different to what is recommended to you.